Registration NOW OPEN!!

 Apologia curriculum - Exploring Creation with Biology, 2nd Edition

-PURCHASE: Book set (text + solutions manual) & companion CD; PLUS Items on Supply List
+PURCHASE: Book set (text + solutions manual); PLUS Items on Supply List

 This is one of the many things addressed at our Orientation.

-Reminder: Schoology is the platform used for assignments and communication between the teacher and student, so access to a computer and printer are essential to this class.
+Reminder: We use an online platform for assignments and communication between the teacher and student, so access to a computer and printer are essential to this class.

 Class size: Min.
 8 students, max.
 14.